EliseCM/portfolio-site/content/Projects/How-To-Build-a-Simple-Website-with-Hugo-and-GitHub-Pages.md

         git push -u origin main
 The -u command defines the remote origin (aka your GitHub server) to always be the "upstream" reference.
 Now, when you push future changes, they automatically go to your site repo.

-**12. Enter you GitHub username and password when prompted by Terminal:**
+**12. Enter your GitHub username and password when prompted by Terminal:**

 >Two things to be aware of:
 > * If you have two-factor authentication turned on for your GitHub account, your password will be invalid.
 See Step 14 below.